 The committed staff team are always happy to discuss any concerns you may have and the Headteacher can be contacted at email@example.com.

 Visitors are warmly welcomed and appointments can be made with Mrs S Misy at reception.

 Our school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We strive to ensure that consistent effective safeguarding procedures are in place to support families, children and staff at school.
-Our Designated child protection officers are Kim Parnell - Headteacher and Ian Gambles- Deputy Head.
+Our Designated Child Protection Co-ordinators are Kim Parnell - Headteacher and Ian Gambles- Deputy Head.
 Our Chair of Governors Patricia Daniels has responsibility for Safeguarding.

 Achieve your dreams